rgwood/templater/README.md

 ## Templater

-A simple CLI tool for creating files from templates, like when you'd rather not write out your usual makefile from scratch for the millionth time.
+A simple CLI tool for templates and code snippets.
+Useful when you'd rather not write out your usual makefile from scratch for the millionth time.

 ### Usage